YOUNG AUTHOR PROJECt

 Block by Block

-Block by Block, Deep Center's advanced, year-long creative writing program, supports 24 young authors (ages 12-18) from Savannah's West Side and surrounding neighborhoods to research, document, and tell the past and present stories of their families, streets, and community through creative writing and art.
-Each student is selected for a fully-funded Block by Block scholarship based on demonstrated need, enthusiasm, and dedication.
+Block by Block, Deep Center's advanced, year-long creative writing program, supports high school-aged authors (ages 14-18) as they research, document, and tell the past and present stories of their families, streets, and community through creative writing and art.
+Block by Block participants have successfully completed the Young Author Project (see above) and are selected for a fully-funded Block by Block scholarship based on demonstrated need, enthusiasm, and dedication.

-Meeting in the Ralph Mark Gilbert Civil Rights Museum, young writers leave the four walls of the typical institutionalized learning environment to conduct street-level community research, discover Savannah’s unfolding stories, and find their own stories’ place in Savannah and society at large.
+Meeting in the Ralph Mark Gilbert Civil Rights Museum and other community spaces, young writers leave the four walls of the typical institutionalized learning environment to conduct street-level community research, discover Savannah’s unfolding stories, and find their own stories’ place in Savannah and society at large.
+The topics and issues that are the center of their research and creative production include some of Savannah's greatest cultural assets and civic challenges.

-Midway through the program, artists visit to engage students in rendering their stories through visual and other arts.
-Youth art informs the development, in collaboration with adult artists, of works of public art, including a mural, that amplify student and community stories.
+Visiting artists engage youth in rendering their stories through visual and other arts.
+And this work informs the development, in collaboration with adult artists, of works of public art that amplify youth and community stories.

 To celebrate the young authors' writing, and by extension, their community, Block by Block culminates in a block party featuring public art, a live reading by young authors, foods, games, and lots of joy.

-Three key elements make this a challenging a fun approach to creative community engagement:
+Three key elements make Block by Block a challenging and fun approach to creative community engagement:

-- Our master writing fellows: enthusiastic, experienced mentors with expertise in and a passion for creative writing.
+- Our teaching artists: enthusiastic, experienced mentors with expertise in and a passion for creative writing.

-- A project-based learning curriculum infused with community engagement to connect students and their personal stories to current and historical narratives of their neighborhoods and society at-large.
+- A culturally sensitive curriculum, grounded in project-based learning and infused with community engagement to connect students and their personal stories to current and historical narratives of their neighborhoods and society at-large.

 - A workshop atmosphere that creates lots of personal mentorship, trust, and sharing.

-Block by Block is funded by NEA Our Town, the State Farm Youth Advisory Board, the United Way Coastal Empire, and the Savannah Department of Cultural Affairs.
+Block by Block is funded by NEA Our Town, the State Farm Youth Advisory Board, the Andrew W. Mellon Foundation, the Surdna Foundation, the Ford Foundation, the United Way Coastal Empire, and the Savannah Department of Cultural Affairs.